mnahmad/scriptndebug/pages/qgis/plugins/ee_install_and_use.md

 earthengine authenticate
 ```

 Note: The above command will open a web page in your default web browser and will ask you to authorize the newly installed GEE plugin to use your GEE credentials.
-Once you put your password, you will see the following output in the terminal (where you are executed the command __earthengine authenticate__)
+Once you put your password, you will see the following output in the terminal (where you have executed the command __earthengine authenticate__)

 ```